Welcome to today's edition of the Rush 24-7 podcast.

 It's been a whirlwind seven days.

-I got basically a day and a half more of it to go, and then I can veg...
+I get basically a day and a half more of it to go, and then I can veg, which I'm looking forward to at some point.

-It's always freewheeling, wide-ranging tons of fun, as they say.
+It's always freewheeling, wide-ranging, tons of fun, as they say.

-The telephone numbers 800-282-2882.
+The telephone number is 800-282-2882.

-The email address is Rush at EIBNet.com.
+The email address is rush at EIBnet.com.

-And the scheduled speakers include former Defense Secretary William Perry, uh former Florida Senator Bob Graham, and retired three-star Army Lieutenant General Claudia Kennedy.
+And the scheduled speakers include former Defense Secretary William Perry, former Florida Senator Bob Graham, and retired three-star Army Lieutenant General Claudia Kennedy.

-The event is being sponsored by California Representative Jane Harmon's Secure U.S. PAC, or secure us, I guess is how she probably pronounces it.
+The event is being sponsored by California Representative Jane Harmon's Secure U.S. PAC, or Secure Us, I guess is how she probably pronounces it.

 They have to have a workshop.

-They have to have a workshop on national security, and furthermore, if they're going to critique candidates' speeches.
+They have to have a workshop on national security.

-Other tips, no doubt will be uh offered.
+Other tips, no doubt, will be offered.

 I can just see the classes.